-Income is measured at the family level, dictated by the typical family-based benefit entitlement of the tax-benefit system we study below.
-It is equivales for family composition using a modified OECD equivalence scale.26 We focus on employment earnings as this is by far the main income source for families persistently outside the top 2% of the earnings distribution.
-Gross income stands for equivales pre-tax employment earnings of the (1 or 2) adults in the family.
-Net income is gross income less taxes net of benefits.
+Income is measured at the family level as, in particular, benefit entitlement in the UK is typically family-based.
+It is equivalised for family composition using a modified OECD equivalence scale.
+We focus on employment earnings as this is by far the main income source for families persistently outside the top 2% of the earnings distribution.
+Earned income (or gross income) stands for equivalised pretax employment earnings of the (1 or 2) adults in the family.
+Disposable income (or net income) is earned income less taxes net of benefits.
 Income is measured on an annual basis, assuming that individuals work 52 weeks a year at their chosen value of hours per week.
 Income measures for periods longer than a year (including lifetime income) are the value of equivalised annual income over the time period being considered, discounted using the risk-free real interest rate.